-For now, fields remain empty under the Attributes and Tags tabs.
+For now, fields remain empty under the Attributes, Tags, and Events tab.

 Personalized push notifications are messages that rely on key user attributes and behavioral insight.
 Using the user’s name and sending relevant notifications, rather than predefined messages, will improve the overall user experience.

 To do this, go to the Infobip Push app and select Settings → User Data.